theintencity/restlite/README.md

 > License: [GNU Lesser GPL](http://www.gnu.org/licenses/lgpl.html)
 > Others: starred by 21 users

+**New:** The new RTClite project is a superset of this RESTlite project.
+Please migrate to or start using the [RTClite project](https://github.com/theintencity/rtclite) project instead of this.
+More information at https://github.com/theintencity/rtclite

   1. [What is restlite?](#What_is_restlite?.md)
     * [features](#Features.md), [dependencies](#Dependencies.md), [feedback](#Feedback.md)
   1. [How to get started?](#Getting_Started.md)